What is the allure of Ye Old Mill?

 "It's just one of those traditions we were very excited to have and keep on going," said Keri Huber, archivist for the MN State Fair.

-The State Fair is usually hot, sunny, and loud -- while the nearly 5-minute ride is none of those things.
+The State Fair is usually hot, sunny, and loud - while the nearly five-minute ride is none of those things.

 "It's nice and cool when it's hot and it's fun.
 And dark.
 And quiet," one rider said.